 Your lender may force home insurance coverage

-In order to protect their assets, lenders set requirements for homeowners insurance coverage.
-When your coverage lapses, your insurance company sends a letter to your mortgage lender letting them know that your home is no longer covered.
-Your lender then has a right to purchase coverage for you and pay for it using your home’s escrow.
+To protect their assets, lenders set requirements for homeowners insurance coverage.
+When your coverage lapses, your insurance company sends a letter to your mortgage lender, letting them know that your home is no longer covered.
+Your lender then has a right to purchase coverage for you and pay for it using your home's escrow.

-According to the National Association of Insurance Commissioners, this coverage is purchased at a much higher rate than you could find on your own and often covers a lot less than your original policy.
+According to the National Association of Insurance Commissioners, the cost of this coverage is much higher than you can typically find on your own and often covers a lot less than your original policy.

 How can I obtain homeowners insurance after my coverage has lapsed?

-If your homeowner's insurance has previously lapsed and you’re in the market for new coverage, all is not lost.
-Follow the following 5 easy steps to get coverage back on the books:
+If your homeowner's insurance has previously lapsed and you're in the market for new coverage, all is not lost.
+Follow the following five easy steps to get coverage back on the books:

 - Call your most recent insurance company to see if they will reinstate coverage.